 A different form of taking input data for face recognition is by using thermal cameras; by this procedure, the cameras will only detect the shape of the head, and it will ignore the subject accessories such as glasses, hats, or makeup.

 Unlike conventional cameras, thermal cameras can capture facial imagery even in low-light and nighttime conditions without using a flash and exposing the camera's position.
-However, a problem with using thermal pictures for face recognition is that the databases for face recognition are limited.
+However, a problem with using thermal pictures for face recognition is limited databases.

 Facial Recognition Applications

-We have already discussed the use of facial recognition for the purposes of device security; however, facial recognition has many other applications as well.
+We have already discussed using facial recognition for device security; however, facial recognition also has many other applications.

-Many published works mention numerous applications in which face recognition technology is already utilized, including entry to secured high‐risk spaces such as border crossings as well as access to restricted resources.
+Many published works mention numerous applications in which face recognition technology is already utilized, including entry to secured high‐risk spaces such as border crossings and access to restricted resources.

 On the other hand, there are other application areas in which face recognition has not yet been used.
 The potential application areas of face recognition technology can be outlined as follows: